Berkeley Way & The BFHP Hope Center

 – Mayor Jesse Arreguín

-Contribute to the Capital Campaign for the Berkeley Way Project
+Contribute to the Capital Campaign for the BFHP Hope Center

 An innovative approach to easing and ending the crisis of homelessness in Berkeley

-The Berkeley Way Project – to be built at 2012 Berkeley Way (between Shattuck and Milvia) – is a joint development between Berkeley Food & Housing Project (BFHP) and BRIDGE Housing.
+This project will be a joint development between Berkeley Food & Housing Project and BRIDGE Housing.
 Our goal is to create a continuum of affordable and very low-income housing that is integrated into the fabric of a vibrant downtown community, rich in transit and services.

 The development consists of two distinct entities in one architecturally unified building, designed by award-winning Bay Area architects Leddy Maytum Stacy.